Blank LabelsCustom Labels

 Here are the requirements you need to know to see if you qualify:

-1. Brand ownership: you must be the registered brand owner of the products you wish to enroll.
+1. Brand ownership: You must be the registered brand owner of the products you wish to enroll.

-3. Global Trade Item Numbers (GTINs): each product you enroll must have a valid GTIN, such as a UPC, EAN, or ISBN.
+3. Global Trade Item Numbers (GTINs): Each product you enroll must have a valid GTIN, such as a UPC, EAN, or ISBN.
 This allows Amazon to identify and track your product listings correctly.

-4. Ability to apply Transparency codes: you must apply a unique Transparency code to every unit of each enrolled product.
+4. Ability to apply Transparency codes: You must apply a unique Transparency code to every unit of each enrolled product.
 This includes updating packaging workflows and using code labels that meet Amazon’s scanning standards.

-Advantages and Challenges of the Transparency Program and How to Overcome Them
+Advantages and Challenges of the Transparency Program

 The Amazon Transparency Program offers powerful brand protection but comes with potential inconveniences.
 Knowing these upfront can help you decide whether it’s the right fit for your business.